-Niedenthal {\it et al.} summarized the emotions within a group \cite{niedenthal2012social}.
-The authors divided the emotions within the group into group emotion and group-based emotion.
-The group emotion consists of emotions that occur as a function when being in a group, such as sharing joy, and group-based emotions are emotions that occur from a group, such as individual guilt.
-In particular, group-based emotion can be used as a predictor of group behavior against social injustice.
+Niedenthal {\it et al.} summarized the emotions that can occur within a group \cite{niedenthal2012social}.
+The authors divided the emotions within the group into group emotions and group-based emotions.
+The group emotions consisted of emotions that occur as a function of being in a group, such as sharing joy, whereas group-based emotions consisted of emotions that occur from a group, such as individual guilt.
+In particular, group-based emotions can be used as a predictor of group behavior against social injustices.

-According to Hoffman, guilt is a strong contempt for oneself to injure others unfairly.
-By the parent, the child pays attention to the victim's pain and clearly recognizes and empathizes with the situation.
+According to Hoffman, guilt can be defined as a strong contempt for oneself to injure others unfairly.
+For instance, based on the parental involvement, their child pays attention to the victim's pain and can recognize and empathize with their situation.
 Hoffman stated that guilt can cause empathic distress and foster empathy-based guilt \cite{hoffman2001empathy}.
-In addition, the guilt consciousness that arises in relation to the collective by belonging to an ethnic group, nation, group, etc., rather than the act of the individual itself, is called collective guilt \cite{manstead2004collective}.
+In addition, the guilty conscience that arises by collectively belonging to an ethnic group, nation, group, etc., rather than the act of the individual itself, is called collective guilt \cite{manstead2004collective}.

-Shame/embarrassment is an unpleasant emotion, and in some cases, it is one of the emotions that completely disrupts interpersonal interactions and afflicts an individual strongly for long time \cite{miller2007embarrassment}.
-Shame itself is an emotion with a variety of meanings and is attributed to social evaluation concerns, self-image disagreement, interaction confusion, and reduced self-esteem \cite{higuchi2008comparison}.
+Shame/embarrassment is an unpleasant emotion, and in some cases, it is one of the emotions that can completely disrupt interpersonal interactions and strongly afflict an individual for long time \cite{miller2007embarrassment}.
+Shame itself is an emotion with a variety of meanings and is attributed to social evaluation concerns, self-image disagreements, interaction confusion, and reduced self-esteem \cite{higuchi2008comparison}.